zdne/zdne-old.org/resume.md

 ## Independent Developer
 _**Self employed, September 2012 — January 2013**_

-Authored loyalty cards app “Thin Wallet” which has ranked #161 on the U.S. App Store in the Top free apps.
+Authored loyalty cards app “Thin Wallet” which has ranked #161 on the US App Store in the Top free apps.

 Built break-through app and service for Apple Passbook “Passauthority.com” which was banned by Apple in winter 2012.